Tax Changes for Small Businesses

 In general, businesses can choose to treat the cost of certain property as an expense and deduct it in the year the property is placed in service instead of depreciating it over several years.
 This property is frequently referred to as section 179 property, after the relevant section in the Internal Revenue Code.

-1. An integral part of manufacturing, production, or extraction or of furnishing transportation, communications, electricity, gas, water, or sewage disposal services;
+- An integral part of manufacturing, production, or extraction or furnishing transportation, communications, electricity, gas, water, or sewage disposal services;

 Section 179 property generally does not include land, investment property (section 212 property), property used mainly outside the United States, property used mainly to furnish lodging and air conditioning or heating units.

-The Small Business Jobs Act (SBJA) of 2010 increases the section 179 limitations on expensing of depreciable business assets for tax years beginning in 2010 and 2011 and expands temporarily the definition of section 179 property, for tax years beginning in 2010 and 2011, to include certain qualified real property a taxpayer elects to treat as section 179 property.
+The Small Business Jobs Act (SBJA) increases the section 179 limitations on expensing of depreciable business assets for tax years beginning in 2020 and 2021 and expands temporarily the definition of section 179 property, for tax years beginning in 2020 and 2021, to include certain qualified real property a taxpayer elects to treat as section 179 property.
 Qualified real property means qualified leasehold improvement property, qualified restaurant property, and qualified retail improvement property.

 Depreciation limits on business vehicles